outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - understanding is less dependent on data such as context data
     - understanding has compounding value, where guessing methods usually offer temporary & otherwise conditional value while & where the original prediction function is accurate
     - understanding can find/derive/generate error structures of a particular guessing method
+    - understanding is better at guessing than most guessing methods in most cases (except where a guessing method handles new contradictory information, a new problem type, a new change type, etc better than existing understanding)
+    - understanding, learning, simulation, organization, prediction, testing are interchangeable functions with varying advantages but generally can replace each other

   - add to tech
     - 'download/generate & delete app' process for each use as a preventative measure against malware that checks for an app thats installed before exploiting a vuln in the app